 With the help of Big data, Small Businesses can gain the competitive edge they require to stay ahead of the curve.
-For beginners, Big data includes large data sets of information which can reveal insights about your customers to help you make valuable business decisions.
-Data can help you to compose overall strategy for your business & add incremental value.
-All you need to know is to look for the right kind of data which you already possess related to your customers without spending much money on buying data.
+For beginners, Big data includes large data sets of information that can reveal insights about your customers to help you make valuable business decisions.
+Data can help you to compose an overall strategy for your business & add incremental value.
+All you need to know is to look for the right kind of data that you already possess related to your customers without spending much money on buying data.

 Here are several reasons to use Big Data for Small Businesses.

 Start by defining objectives that you want to achieve with the help of Big Data.
 For a website, one goal could be improving traffic of your website.
 This shouldn’t only mean that people should be searching for hits to your site.
 Users visiting your website should be converted into leads.
 By setting objectives, small businesses need to decide what exactly they want to track — downloads, leads, purchases, etc. You can track your results, for example, the number of leads generated from the content you produce on your website in a given timeline & then compare results.

 Make Decisions with real-time Customer Data